Carya glabra: Rooting habit

-Pignut hickory tends to develop a pronounced taproot with few laterals and is rated as windfirm (21).
+Pignut hickory tends to develop a pronounced taproot with few laterals and is rated as windfirm.
 The taproot develops early, which may explain the slow growth of seedling shoots.
 Taproots may develop in compact and stony soils.

 Reaction to competition

 The hickories as a group are classed as intermediate in shade tolerance; however, pignut hickory has been classed as intolerant in the Northeast and tolerant in the Southeast.
 In much of the area covered by mixed oak forests, shade-tolerant hardwoods (including the hickories) are climax, and the trend of succession toward this climax is very strong.
-Although most silvicultural systems when applied to oak types will maintain a hardwood forest, the cutting methods used affects the rapidity with which other species may replace the oaks and hickories (17,18,26).
+Although most silvicultural systems when applied to oak types will maintain a hardwood forest, the cutting methods used affects the rapidity with which other species may replace the oaks and hickories.

 Damaging agents

 Pignut hickory is easily damaged by fire, which causes stem degrade or loss of volume, or both.
-Internal discolorations called mineral streak are common and are one major reason why so few standing hickories meet trade specifications.
+However, pignut hickory can still be found in areas subject to regular burning, and stem density can increase with the application of frequent prescribed fire.Internal discolorations called mineral streak are common and are one major reason why so few standing hickories meet trade specifications.
 Streaks result from yellow-bellied sapsucker pecking, pin knots, worm holes, and mechanical injuries.
 Hickories strongly resist ice damage and seldom develop epicormic branches.

-The Index of Plant Diseases in the United States lists 133 fungi and 10 other causes of diseases on Carya species (4,9).
+The Index of Plant Diseases in the United States lists 133 fungi and 10 other causes of diseases on Carya species.
 Most of the fungi are saprophytes, but a few are damaging to foliage, produce cankers, or cause trunk or root rots.

 The most common disease of pignut hickory from Pennsylvania southward is a trunk rot caused by Poria spiculosa.
 Cankers vary in size and appearance depending on their age.
 A common form develops around a branch wound and resembles a swollen, nearly healed wound.
 On large trees these may become prominent burl-like bodies having several vertical or irregular folds in the callus covering.
 A single trunk canker near the base is a sign that the butt log is badly infected, and multiple cankers are evidence that the entire tree may be a cull.

 Major leaf diseases are anthracnose (Gnomonia caryae) and mildew (Microstroma juglandis).
 The former causes brown spots with definite margins on the undersides of the leaf.
 These may coalesce and cause widespread blotching.
 Mildew invades the leaves and twigs and may form witches' brooms by stimulating bud formation.
 Although locally prevalent, mildew offers no problem in the management of hickory.

 The stem canker (Nectria galligena) produces depressed areas with concentric bark rings that develop on the trunk and branches.
 Affected trees are sometimes eliminated through breakage or competition and sometimes live to reach merchantable size with cull section at the canker.
 No special control measures are required, but cankered trees should be harvested in stand improvement operations.